go2null/sshag/README.md

 so I'm attributing it to the superuser.com user [Zed].
 SU currently links to [version 2.5] of the license.

-A copy of [the full license] is distributed herein in the file COPYING.
+A copy of [the full license] is distributed herein in the file [COPYING].

 ### The basic gist of the license